Tuesday, September 1, 2015

 'Nobody ever runs over Tom Clark.'

-Thomas Marion Clark bore 1828 in the mountain area of East Tennessee, possibly Franklin County, TN.
+Thomas Marion Clark was born in 1828 in the mountain area of East Tennessee, possibly in Franklin County, TN.

 Hence his nickname "mountain" Tom.
-Tom's family eventually moved to Lauderdale between 1850-1860 settling near in Greenhill, Al.
+Tom's family eventually moved to Lauderdale between 1850 and 1860, settling near Greenhill, AL.

 Along the tour, we met various people (played by local actors) from Tom Clark's life.